christincody/cfg-dotfiles-cody/README.md

-# Instructions for using my dotfiles
+# Using My Dotfiles

-The general idea for my dotfiles setup comes from [Nicola Paolucci's](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) post about it.
-Instead of bitbucket, I am using Google shortened urls that link to shell scripts that are stored in raw public gists.
-The scripts are meant to be installed in order and each one contains instructions on the next link script to curl so that you can follow the breadcrumbs entirely or check out the code snippets at the urls for yourself and copy/paste the parts you want.
-It all gets kicked off with this repo though.
+The general idea for my dotfiles setup comes from [Nicola Paolucci's](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) post about his method, which is of course built on someone else's (turtles all the way down).
+Nicola uses Bitbucket, but I am using shell scripts in Github gists and then making Google shortened urls out of the link to the raw file.
+The scripts are meant to be installed in order or independently as needed.
+Each script ends with an `echo` that contains instructions on the next script to `curl` so you can follow the breadcrumbs by copying, pasteing, and running them in succession or come to this repo and cherry-pick the ones you need.
+These scripts contain my personal preferences so check out the urls for yourself to make sure it is what you want.

-I changed my alias to "dotconfig" instead of Nicola's "config" and my bare directory to ".cfg-dotfiles" instead of just ".cfg".
+Nicola's implementation works great but I changed my git alias to "dotconfig" instead of Nicola's "config" and my bare directory to ".cfg-dotfiles" instead of just ".cfg".

 The general order of operations is...

 ## make the "dotconfig" alias
 - `alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'`
 - `echo ".cfg-dotfiles" >> .gitignore`
+  - TODO - make this a script and beginnig of breadcrumbs OR is it even necessary?

 ## Install My [.cfg-dotfiles](https://github.com/cfsanderson/cfg-dotfiles)
 - `curl -Lks https://goo.gl/7xGC2L | /bin/bash`
+  - this starts the process and from here you should be able to copy/paste the `===== curl -Lks <shortened url> | bash =====` command at the end of each script for a full, fresh install.

 ## [Install Homebrew](https://brew.sh/)
 - https://goo.gl/5LyA5C
   - `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
   - `brew bundle` should install all dependencies from Brewfile
     - see https://github.com/Homebrew/homebrew-bundle for more info

 ## [Checking for ZSH and make the default shell](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH)